geosoft1/tools/HOWTO.md

 This option activate classroom mode.
 Can be combined with `` -g ``.
 No settings are preserved after closing LiteIDE.

+**System only** (1.0.4.5+)

+        ./Install.sh -s

+This option remove Qt libs to solve conflict problems on some systems.
+The author of LiteIDE also provide a separate version without Qt containing `` -system `` in name.

 **Uninstall**

         ./Install.sh -u